blladnar/cdtblog/_posts/2022-06-16-Cuddles-Is-Back.markdown

 Eventually we kept hiking and enjoyed some pretty awesome views along the Collegiate West route.

 Eventually we got to camp at Hancock Lake and I made my dinner.
 Flamin Hot Cheetos Mac and Cheese.
-It looked insane.
+I wouldn’t normally talk about the camp food I made, but this really didn’t look like something I should eat.

 <img src="/img/Cuddles Is Back1.jpg" class="img-fluid">